 – education: as a group we often ask area professionals (docs, midwives, nurses, chiros, acupuncturists, etc) to come and speak with us as a group to help us better support our clients

 How can I meet all of the doulas?

-What happens at the Meet the Doulas Happy Hour and the Group Prenatal?
+What happens at the Meet the Doulas Happy Hour?

-We get started a little after 430 for the Meet YOUR Doula event, for prospective clients looking to learn more about doulas, and about the doulas of MDC.
-We get started a little after 430 with introductions, beginning with the doulas, and also asking families to share a bit about themselves as well.
+Happy Hour happens on the 3rd Sunday of each month and we get started a little after 430.
+This events is for prospective clients looking to learn more about doulas, and about the doulas of MDC.
+We begin with a documentary on doulas, and then move on to introductions, beginning with the doulas, and also asking families to share a bit about themselves as well.
 We discuss what doulas do and do not do, how doulas and partners work together, and discuss any other questions families bring to the meeting.
 We end by 530, though the doulas will stick around for a bit of one-on-one.